 HISTORY OF PACIFICA AFFILIATE NETWORK

 - News production.
-In the late 1970s and early 1980s, reporters at Pacifica stations, international stringers, and several KPFA reporters situated in Washington DC (called the Washington Bureau) patched together a news feed using telephones for distribution to other stations.
+In the late 1970s and early 1980s, reporters at Pacifica stations, international stringers, and several KPFA reporters situated in Washington DC (called the Washington Bureau) patched a news feed via telephone for distribution.

 - Program exchanges.
 Audiotapes were exchanged through the mail.

 - Live national coverage of political events.
-Pacifica and other community radio producers and engineers joined forces to begin national coverage of national presidential conventions in 1972.
-In 1987, Larry Bensky established Pacifica as a leader in coverage of national political events with “Contra-gate,” his national coverage of the Iran-Contra Hearings.
+Pacifica and other community radio producers and engineers joined forces for national coverage of national presidential conventions in 1972.
+In 1987 Larry Bensky established Pacifica as a leader in national political coverage with “Contra-Gate,” his national coverage of the Iran-Contra Hearings.

 - Satellite distribution.
-In 1980, Pacifica began up-linking radio content from Pacifica and other community radio stations on Public Radio’s satellite.
-In 1997, KFCF community radio in Fresno, California helped Pacifica move to its own exclusive satellite called the KU Band, and Pacifica started its own content distribution system.
+In 1980 Pacifica began up-linking radio content from Pacifica and other community radio stations on Public Radio’s satellite.
+In 1997, KFCF community radio in Fresno, California helped Pacifica move to its exclusive satellite called the KU Band and Pacifica started its own content distribution system.

-However, these relations were not actually formalized into an affiliate program until the early 1990s, when the Pacifica Radio Archives assumed responsibility for a content-exchange program, which had been initiated by the (newly founded) National Federation of Community Broadcasters.
+However, these relations were not actually formalized into an affiliate program until the early 1990s, when the Pacifica Radio Archives assumed responsibility for a content-exchange program that had been initiated by the (newly founded) National Federation of Community Broadcasters.
 While taking over the content-sharing program, the Pacifica Archives inherited a mailing list of stations, which became the catalyst and basis for Pacifica’s first formal affiliate program.

 ORIGINS OF TODAY’S CURRENT PROGRAM

-The program had collapsed from mismanagement, while Pacifica Foundation underwent a legal battle over its ownership in the era known as the “corporate takeover of Pacifica” (late 1990s – 2002).
-Yet, even when institutional relations had eroded, shared history and grassroots connections continued to bring community radio professionals together.
-Collaboration persisted in radio production, journalism, and mission-building.
+The Pacifica affiliates program of the 1990s collapsed between 1999 and 2000, when Pacifica Foundation underwent a battle over its ownership in the era known as the “corporate takeover of Pacifica” (late 1990s – 2002).
+It is noteworthy that during this time of institutional collapse for the Pacifica affiliate program, traditional grassroots working relationships endured between radio professionals in areas of collaborative radio production, journalism, and mission-building.

-The committee engaged in rigorous and public discourse to assess opportunities, client needs, and past mistakes.
-In September of 2003, the committee proposed a new organizational plan, laying the foundations for our current affiliate program.
-The iPNB unanimously ratified the “direction outlined” by the proposal for “further refinement,” establishing the affiliates network as an exploratory program.
+In September of 2003, the “Affiliate Committee” proposed a plan to the Pacifica board, known as the “PACE” proposal, for a new affiliate program.
+The iPNB unanimously ratified the “direction outlined” by this proposal for “further refinement,” establishing today’s affiliates network as an exploratory program.

-In July, 2005, Pacifica added a Web-based system in addition to satellite distribution.
-The content-sharing website, Audioport.org, introduced an interactive distribution platform that enables radio producers to download content for broadcast and self-upload content for syndication, and provides space on Pacifica’s server for storing and sharing content privately online.
-The website also streams the KU satellite and archives its content in real time, making full distribution services available from Pacifica to any station without satellite technology.
+In July, 2005, Pacifica built Audioport.org a web-based content-sharing website for distributing radio programs.
+Audioport introduced an interactive distribution platform that enables radio producers to download content for broadcast and self-upload content for syndication, and provides space on the Pacifica’s server for privately storing and sharing content online.
+The website streams the KU satellite and archives its content in real time as well, making full distribution services available from Pacifica to any station without satellite technology.

-Pacifica’s Audioport.org was first envisioned by Norm Stockwell of WORT and was built by Pacifica.org Project Manager Pete Korakis and Shawn Ewald, contractor for Pacifica and creator of Radioforall.org software.
-In 2005, it represented a technical breakthrough in network content distribution and it anticipated the development of both Creative Commons Licensing and Cloudsourcing technology.
+Audioport was envisioned by Norm Stockwell of WORT and was built by Pacifica Webmaster Pete Korakis, Pacifica.org and Shawn Ewald, contractor for Pacifica and creator of Radioforall.org.
+Audioport pioneered technology for networking content distribution and anticipated the development of both Creative Commons Licensing and Cloudsourcing technology.

 AFFILIATE TASK FORCE

 In 2004, an Affiliates Task Force was formed by the Pacifica National Board.
-In 2010, the Task Force defined itself in the following ways:
+More information about the Task Force’s mission and structure can be found here.